Roselin-Joseph/FICTION_BOOKS_DB-SQL-PROJECT/README.md

 ===================================================

-You can see the complete List of commands/queries used in the queries file
+You can see the complete List of commands/queries for CURD Operations  in the queries.txt file

 Image shows queries to create database and tables